hltcoe/stretcher/README.md

 ## Stores
 Stretcher currently only supports one storage method.
-The store is specified on the command line with the --output option.
+The store is specified on the command line with the `--output` option.

 ### Directory
 If the source is a directory, the store will use the same filename convention.
-If the source is a zip file, the store will save the files with the extension .gz
+If the source is a zip file, the store will save the files with the extension `.gz`.

 ### Zip File
 A zip archive file can be used as a store.